VirgilSecurity/virgil-ratchet-x/README.md

  - VSCFoundation
  - VSCRatchet

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase.”
-Create a Run Script in which you specify your shell (ex: */bin/sh*), add the following contents to the script area below the shell:
+On your application targets’ “Build Phases" settings tab, click the “+” icon and choose “New Run Script Phase.”
+Create a Run Script to specify your shell (ex: */bin/sh*) then add the following contents:

 ```bash
 /usr/local/bin/carthage copy-frameworks
 ```

-and add the paths to the frameworks you want to use under “Input Files”, e.g.:
+Then add the paths to the frameworks you want to use under “Input Files”, e.g.:

 ```
 $(SRCROOT)/Carthage/Build/iOS/VirgilSDKRatchet.framework